 Not much has changed this postseason.
 The Predators disposed of the Detroit Red Wings in five games, as Rinne allowed just nine goals in five games while boasting a .944 save percentage.

 Rinne has a very formidable opponent in Round 2, as Smith has been nothing short of sensational for Phoenix.
 Smith stopped all 39 shots he faced in Monday's series-clinching 4-0 win at Chicago and boasted a 1.81 goals-against average in six games against the Blackhawks with a .950 save percentage.

 Two of the game's best leaders will go head-to-head in this series.
 Phoenix captain Shane Doan has been with the club since being drafted by the Winnipeg Jets in 1995, one year before the franchise relocated to the desert.
 Shea Weber, meanwhile, has emerged as the go-to guy in the Nashville dressing room and is unquestionably one of the top defensemen in the League.

-Alex Radulov has played a huge role for Nashville since returning from the KHL in March.
+Alexander Radulov has played a huge role for Nashville since returning from the KHL in March.
 The Russian forward had a goal and four assists against the Red Wings in the opening round after going 3-4-7 in nine games down the stretch.
 With Radulov on board, the Preds were able to secure the No. 4 seed and home-ice advantage against Detroit.